etiennec78/Home-Automation/sensors.md

 🟢: Free until a limit is reached

+> [!WARNING]
-> ⚠️ Please [disable sensor auto-polling (steps 1, 2)](https://www.home-assistant.io/integrations/waze_travel_time/#defining-a-custom-polling-interval), as the Automatic Gate will refresh the sensor itself
+> Please [disable sensor auto-polling (steps 1, 2)](https://www.home-assistant.io/integrations/waze_travel_time/#defining-a-custom-polling-interval), as the Automatic Gate will refresh the sensor itself

+> [!WARNING]
-> ⚠️ Please note that I am not responsible for any charges incurred by travel time services
+> Please note that I am not responsible for any charges incurred by travel time services

 <details>
   <summary>Option 1: Here Travel Time 🚘</summary>